zebrik/jboss-activemq-artemis/README.md

 # ActiveMQ Artemis

-This file describes some minimum 'stuff one needs to know' to get started coding in this project.
+This file describes some minimum 'stuff one needs to know' to get started coding in this project

 ## Source